holoubekm/MI-KRY/README.md

 Folder `dsakeys` contains private key computed during this challenge.
 Your can use it freely to sign a check new files.

 Folder `new_message` contains new file signed using this generated private key as an example of our success.

+### Task 1
+Given a file containing 2B random number on each line find quality of the random number generator which created these outputs.
+Preferably do so using Statistical Test Suite (`STS`) created by `NIST`.

+#### Resources
+* `8mhz.biz` - list of generated 2B values
+* `datagen.sh` - script which takes `8mhz.biz` as an input and produces 16 files in the `data` directory.
+Each file contains values for a single bit (single row).
+* `sts-2_1_2.zip` - test suite produced by the NIST.
+* `nistspecialpublication800-22r1a.pdf` - a documentation for the suite

+Results of the testing may be found in the `report.{pdf,odt}`